Updated: August 26, 2022.

 ⚡ Check my quick guide on how to check if a website is mobile-friendly.

 Google algorithms analyze millions of URLs every day and flag down any that contain malicious content.
-Google Safe Browsing prevents users from accessing URLs that contain malware, unwanted software and hides social engineering attacks.
+Google Safe Browsing prevents users from accessing URLs that contain malware, or unwanted software, and hides social engineering attacks.

 To ensure that you stay on the right side of Google’s sentinels and, by extension, Google page experience, you need to: